sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 ```

-This post is a good example of a "smart" question.
-The user starts off by stating the problem and the goal that they have for their code, and they provide their code in a way that is easy to read.
-Another positive
+The user starts off by stating the problem and the goal that they have for their code, and they provide their code in a way
+that is easy to read.
+They also list the measures that they had taken to figure out their problem before posting to Stack
+Overflow, such as linking the posts that they had gone to, as they had included links to the sites that they had gone on.
+There are some grammatical errors, and while there could have been some parts that the user could have specified further, the post is formatted nicely and is easy to read.
+It is a decent question, which in turn, allowed this user to get the answer that they needed.

 ## So, What Does A Not Smart Question Look Like?